Code-with-Elvis/JS-Fundamentals/README.md

 - If the argument isn't a valid integer, it prints: `Missing size`
 - Uses a loop and string `.repeat()` to build each line
 - No `var` used, only `console.log(...)` for output

+This script adds two numbers passed as arguments using a defined `add(a, b)` function.

+- Prints `NaN` if one or both arguments are missing or not valid numbers
+- Uses `console.log(...)` for output
+- No use of `var`